vitessio/website/content/en/docs/get-started/kubernetes.md

     command: "SetShardTabletControl -blacklisted_tables=customer,corder -remove commerce/0 master"
 ```

-These ‘control’ records were added by the `MigrateServedFrom` command during the cut-over to prevent the commerce tables from accidentally accepting writes.
+These ‘control’ records were added by the `MigrateServedFrom` command during the cutover to prevent the commerce tables from accidentally accepting writes.
 They can now be removed.

 After this step, the `customer` and `corder` tables no longer exist in the `commerce` keyspace.